-The operational inspection is normally carried out at between weekly and monthly depending on the dam safety class and other factors.
+The operational inspection is normally carried out with a weekly to monthly interval depending on the dam safety class and other factors.

 8.3.2 Inspection

 The purpose of the inspection is to identify and evaluate faults and degraded states.